What We Do

 Pictured here, 28 Liberian schools worked together on school garden projects to reduce hunger.
 Another project in the Gambia taught carpentry to create sanitary eating areas in the marketplace.
 Students at yet another school planned to teach nutrition to mothers of food-insecure children.

 Across a dozen nations, FCL teachers received assistance as they applied the principles of Full-Circle Learning to distance learning outcomes throughout the pandemic.
 Some teachers and students contributed content to share with other countries for their distance learning units.
+The countries continue to receive community impact grants, scholarships and free professional development for teachers.

 A major highlight occurred in early 2020, when Liberian students remembered their experience with Ebola and reached out in a wisdom exchange with China, whose children had been schooling at home for months already.
 The secondary students sang a song they wrote, based on the habit of empathy.
 The young Chinese students, in turn, sent pictures depicting how to complete home learning units.